Down On My Luck by Vic Mensa

 Filled with multifarious tracks consisting of soulful grooves and spritzes of electronica, the songs are definitely a fresh treat for listeners.

 Strange Feeling by Panama

 Panama is yet another up-and-coming band from Australia.

 Their sound is full.
-It’s substance allows listeners to travel along with the smooth, up-lifting toons.
+It’s substance allows listeners to travel along with the smooth, up-lifting tunes.

-They’re playing SXSW this year and are definitely begining to make major headway with foreign listeners.
+They’re playing SXSW this year and are definitely beginning to make major headway with foreign listeners.

 The Moon Song by Karen O featuring Ezra Koenig